Professional Context

 💡 Expert Advice & Considerations

-Don't rely on Perplexity to generate patient reports from scratch; instead, use it to help fill in the gaps in your notes or to double-check your diagnoses against the latest research.
+The biggest misconception is that you should use this to generate patient reports from scratch; instead, use it to help fill in the gaps in your notes or to double-check your diagnoses against the latest research.

 Advanced Prompt Library